 Common website elements

-The Digital Transformation Agency is currently consulting on how common government content and features can be adopted across Australian Government websites to make them easier for people to use.
+We’re working on how Australian Government websites can adopt common government content and features to make them easier for people to use.

 - manage ministerial content